 - If you don’t have adequate lighting, there are a lot of great new deck lighting products you could consider to illuminate your steps and pathways.

-- Be sure all electrical outlets are GFCI protected with the proper weather proof cover intact
+- Be sure all electrical outlets are GFCI protected with the proper weather proof cover intact.

 - Test all outdoor furniture to be sure it is sturdy.
 Avoid placing seating right at the edge of the deck.